 A second monograph, titled Militarized Excess, examines the pervasiveness of and excesses inherent in American military culture during the second Indochina War, the Iraq War, and the ongoing war in Afghanistan.
 Clustered around various types of “sight” – inclusive of the vertical, the horizontal, the vertiginous, and the peripheral – Militarized Excess evaluates different temporalities (e.g., the military timetable, tours of duty, generational passages, and geologic time) and engages the sublime, an aesthetic mode which encapsulates the seemingly incalculable, the distressingly overwhelming, and the troublingly vast.

-Published Monographs and Collections: Modeling Citizenship: Jewish and Asian American Writing (Temple University Press 2011); War, Genocide, and Justice: Cambodian American Memory Work (University of Minnesota Press 2012); Disability, Human Rights, and the Limits of Humanitarianism (co-edited with Michael Gill, Ashgate 2014); Keywords for Asian American Studies (co-edited with Linda Trinh Vo and K. Scott Wong, NYU Press 2015); Interrogating the Perpetrator: Violation, Culpability, and Human Rights (co-edited with Samuel Martinez, Routledge 2016); and Asian America: A Primary Source Reader (co-edited with K. Scott Wong and Jason O. Chang, Yale University Press 2017); Flashpoints for Asian American Studies (Fordham University Press); and Redrawing the Historical Past: History, Memory, and Multiethnic Graphic Narrative (co-edited with Martha J. Cutter, University of Georgia Press 2018).
+Published Monographs and Collections: Modeling Citizenship: Jewish and Asian American Writing (Temple University Press 2011); War, Genocide, and Justice: Cambodian American Memory Work (University of Minnesota Press 2012); Disability, Human Rights, and the Limits of Humanitarianism (co-edited with Michael Gill, Ashgate 2014); Keywords for Asian American Studies (co-edited with Linda Trinh Vo and K. Scott Wong, NYU Press 2015); Interrogating the Perpetrator: Violation, Culpability, and Human Rights (co-edited with Samuel Martinez, Routledge 2016); Asian America: A Primary Source Reader (co-edited with K. Scott Wong and Jason O. Chang, Yale University Press 2017); Flashpoints for Asian American Studies (Fordham University Press); and Redrawing the Historical Past: History, Memory, and Multiethnic Graphic Narrative (co-edited with Martha J. Cutter, University of Georgia Press 2018).

 View Cathy Schlund-Vials’s Faculty Bookshelf